Becky G: 2012–2015: Commercial success with music and acting

-Gomez featured on Mexican singer Thalía's single, "Como Tú No Hay Dos", released on January 7, 2015.
-On April 1, Gomez released the single "Lovin' So Hard", along with a music video consisting of homemade footage of her and American singer Austin Mahone, whom she briefly dated.
-On June 26, Gomez debuted a song titled "We Are Mexico" in solidarity with the Latin community, in response to Donald Trump's remarks against illegal Mexican immigrants.
-She also performed at a tribute concert for the late Mexican-American singer Jenni Rivera.
-Gomez appeared as Valentina Galindo in two episodes of Empire, performing the singles "Do It" and "New, New" for the show's soundtrack.
-On August 21, she released single "Break a Sweat".
-Gomez embarked on a co-headlining tour with J Balvin beginning on September 23 and ending on October 25; the tour spanned across the United States.
-In 2015, Rolling Stone included her on their list of "18 Teens Shaking Up Pop Culture".
-She later collaborated with Dutch DJs Yellow Claw on the songs "Wild Mustang" and "For the Thrill", from their album Blood For Mercy.
-Gomez was cast as Trini in the film Power Rangers (2017).
+On April 1, Gomez released the single "Lovin' So Hard", along with a music video consisting of homemade footage of her and Austin Mahone, whom she briefly dated.
+She performed at a tribute concert for the late Mexican-American singer Jenni Rivera.
+Gomez appeared as Valentina Galindo in two episodes of the musical drama series Empire; she also performed two songs for the show's soundtrack, titled "Do It" and "New New".
+Gomez received a nomination for Choice TV: Scene Stealer at the 2016 Teen Choice Awards.
+On August 21, she released the single "Break a Sweat".
+J Balvin and Gomez embarked on co-headlining tour, the La Familia Tour in September 2015, which spanned across the United States.
+She later collaborated with Dutch DJs Yellow Claw on the songs "Wild Mustang" and "For the Thrill", from their album Blood for Mercy.
+Gomez released the promotional single "You Love It" on October 30.
+That same day, she was cast as Trini Kwan, the Yellow Ranger, in the film Power Rangers.